qusers/Q/README.md

 - MD sampling using Qdyn, which runs on a CUDA-based GPU
 - The FEP analysis tool (qfep) provided in python (running both in GPU or CPU)

 > ⚠️ Integration with the QligFEP workflow is currently under active development and not yet available.
-For now, we only provide instructions to run our test cases.publication describing Q-GPU and its performance is in preparation Please refrain from using this version until the publication is out.
+For now, we only provide instructions to run our test cases.
+A publication describing Q-GPU and its performance is in preparation.
+Please refrain from using this version until the publication is out.

 ## Testing ##
 **Q-GPU** includes various tests that compare the output of the original fortran code with the C/CUDA code.
 They are situated in the test folder and include: